Paymo Logo

 It is critical to maintain strong security measures when thinking of cloud adoption.

-A complex multi-cloud environment with data moving across multiple public clouds poses obvious risks because the more pieces of software and hardware that are integrated, the more vulnerabilities there likely are.
+A complex multi-cloud environment with data moving across multiple public clouds poses obvious risks because the more software and hardware components that are integrated, the more vulnerabilities there are likely to be.

-In a multi-cloud environment, the native security controls of various cloud service providers can lead to security capabilities, risk of human error, or misconfiguration.
+In a multi-cloud environment, the native security controls of various cloud service providers can lead to security gaps, human error, or misconfiguration.

 Uncontrolled costs

-We mentioned earlier that you can access lower price services by shopping around for multiple providers, rather than paying one cloud provider to do everything.
+We mentioned earlier that you can access lower-priced services by shopping around among multiple providers rather than paying a single cloud provider to handle everything.

-However, more clouds and more vendors means more bills to keep track of, which can result in unexpected costs and fees.
+However, more clouds and vendors mean more bills to track, which can lead to unexpected costs and fees.

 Stellar examples of multi-cloud strategies